scribe-security/docs/docs/ci-integrations/jenkins/JSL/README.md

 # Scribe Jenkins shared library
 Scribe offers Jenkins a shared library for embedding evidence collecting and integrity verification to your pipeline. \
 Library wraps scribe provided CLI tools.
-* Gensbom - gitHub Action for SBOM Generation (Scribe)
-* Valint - validate supply chain integrity tool
+* Valint - gitHub Action for SBOM Generation and validation of supply chain integrity tool

 # Installing